railslove/fontello_rails_converter/README.md

 ## fontello-rails-converter

-A Ruby script to convert icon font assets coming from http://fontello.com for the Rails asset pipeline.
+Rake task to be run on .zip file downloaded from fontello.com.
+It will copy all the assets to the appropiate places in your Rails app and convert them where necessary.

 ## Usage

+1. Add the gem to your Gemfile `gem 'fontello_rails_converter'` and run `bundle install`

-1. Download `.zip` file from [http://fontello.com](http://fontello.com) and extract it
+1. Download `.zip` file from [http://fontello.com](http://fontello.com) and copy it to your app directory, e.g. into `myapp/tmp/`

-1. Copy the `fontello_rails_converter.rb` into the extracted directory

-1. Run `ruby fontello_rails_converter.rb`
+1. Run the rake task `rake import_fontello["tmp/fontello-b9661c9f.zip"]`

-1. Copy the font files from the `/font` directory into `your_rail_sapp/vendor/assets/fonts/`

-1. Copy the `.scss` files from the `/css` directory into `your_rail_sapp/vendor/assets/stylesheets/`

-1. It's also recommended to keep the `config.json` file from Fontello in your repository for future icon set downloads.
-I like to put it into `your_rail_sapp/vendor/assets/fonts/`

-Now you simply need to `@import` the appropiate stylesheet in your application and you are good to go.
-Usually only doing `@import <your_font_name>` should be enough.

-You can copy the `demo.html` to `your_rail_sapp/public/styleguide/icon_demo.html` for icon reference inside your app ([http://localhost:3000/styleguide/icon_demo.html](http://localhost:3000/styleguide/icon_demo.html)).
+It will copy all the assets from the fontello .zip file into the appropiate places in your app's `vendor/assets/` directory.

+To use them in your app you will need to `@import` the main stylesheet `vendor/assets/stylesheets/fontname.css.scss` in your `application.css.sass` using `@import 'fontname'`.
+For special cases you might also want `@import` some of the other stylesheets (`fontname-ie7-codes.css.scss`, `fontname-embedded.css.scss`, `animation.css.scss`, `fontname-ie7.css.scss`, `fontname-codes.css.scss`).

+In order for the fonts in `vendor/assets/fonts/` to be served up through the Rails asset pipeline, you will need tell it about font directories, by adding this to your `application.rb`:

+    config.assets.paths << Rails.root.join('app', 'assets', 'fonts')

+You can check if the icon font is working correctly by visiting [http://localhost:3000/demo.html](http://localhost:3000/demo.html).

+## Updating your font

+When you want to add new icons to your fontello font, just grab the `config.json` from `vendor/assets/fonts/` upload it to fontello, select new icons, download the .zip file and start at step 1.

+## TODO

+Fontello recently added an API ([https://github.com/fontello/fontello#developers-api](https://github.com/fontello/fontello#developers-api)), which would save us all the .zip file downloading hassle.